Wojtazzzz/dealit-tasks/README.md

 # DealIT - Tasks app

-An application created for the recruitment process.

-## Description

 Rest Api containing essential operations to manage your tasks.
 SQLite-based for simplicity.
+Created for the recruitment process.

 ## Installation